adaltas/node-csv-docs/src/md/transform/api.md

 # Stream Transform API

 This package proposes different API flavors available through different modules.
-Under the hood, they are all based on the same implementation.
+Under the hood, they share the same implementation.

 * [Sync API](/transform/api/sync/)
   The sync API provides simplicity, readability and convenience.
 However, both the input and output datasets must fit into memory and only synchronous handlers are supported.